Avaya-Infinity/omni-sdk-web/README.md

 Integration with Avaya Infinity™ Omni SDK requires the following steps at a high level:

 - Provision a [Web Chat Integration](#provision-a-web-chat-integration)
-- Understand how to enable your Backend Web App Service to [authorize each end client](#authorization) using your Client Application to access Avaya Infinity™ capabilities
+- Understand how to enable your Backend Web App Service to [authorize each end user](#authorization) using your Client Application to access Avaya Infinity™ capabilities.
 - Integrate your Client Application with [Omni SDK](#using-the-omni-sdk) to use Avaya Infinity™ capabilities.

 The below image gives an overview of a high level flow of how these all the  components work together to form the solution.